wso2/docs-is/en/includes/guides/authentication/conditional-auth/user-age-based-template.md

 - You need to [register an application with {{ product_name }}]({{base_path}}/guides/applications/).
 You can register your own application or use one of the [sample applications]({{base_path}}/get-started/try-samples/) provided.

-- Go to the user's profile and update the birth date so that the current age is below 18 years.
-For instructions, see [Manage user profiles]({{base_path}}/guides/applications/register-single-page-app/).
+- Go to the user's profile and update the date of birth so that the current age is below 18 years.
+For instructions, see [Manage user profiles]({{base_path}}/guides/user-self-service/update-profile-info/).

 ## Configure the login flow